What is an electronic label and QR code?

 Yes.
 We do not bind you to any contract and you can leave us at any time.

-What information is required on the electronic label?
+What information is mandatory on the electronic label?

-From December 8, 2023, it is mandatory to indicate the list of ingredients and the nutritional declaration of wines in accordance with regulation (EU) 2021/2117.
-It is possible to provide this information, on the printed label or via an electronic label / E-label.
-It is also mandatory to indicate on the printed label the presence of allergenic substances and the energy value per 100 ml of wine or flavored wine in kJ or kcal.
+From 8 December 2023, the list of ingredients and the nutrition declaration of wines are mandatory in accordance with Regulation (EU) 2021/2117.
+This information can be provided on the printed label or via an electronic label / E-label.
+It is also mandatory to indicate on the printed label the presence of allergenic substances and the energy value per 100 ml of wine or aromatized wine in kJ or kcal.

-For export to Italy details of recycling must also be provided.
+For export to Italy, details regarding recycling must also be provided.

 Additional details such as alcohol content, grape varieties, quality, logos and bottle images are optional.

-Can the content of an existing electronic tag/QR code be modified?
+Can the content of an existing electronic label/QR code be modified?

 Yes.
 The content of an e-label / QR code can be changed at any time.
-The changes are immediately visible to any consumer who scans the QR code corresponding to this electronic label.
+The changes are immediately visible to any consumer who scans the QR code corresponding to that e-label.

-How long does an electronic label / QR code have to be active?
+How long does an electronic label / QR code need to be active?

-Electronic labels must remain accessible until the producer / seller / importer is satisfied that all products have been consumed and all products have been disposed of.
-Even if a particular product may be out of stock, some units of the product may still be in circulation (in private homes, shops or restaurants) and if the electronic badge / QR code is deleted on the platform, consumers will not be able to access the information provided , as the QR code is not available
+Electronic labels must remain accessible until the producer/seller/importer is satisfied that all products have been consumed and all products have been disposed of.
+Even if a particular product may be out of stock, some units of the product may still be in circulation (in private homes, shops or restaurants) and if the electronic label/QR code is deleted on the platform, consumers will not have access to the information provided, as the QR code is not available.

 Who is responsible for the information published on the digital platform and the content of the electronic labels?

-The producer/seller/importer/exporter is responsible for listing the raw material, ingredients, alcohol, nutrition declaration, expiration, life cycle, all information filled in the digital platform.
-The digital platform is not responsible for the correctness of the information filled in by its users.
+The producer/seller/importer/exporter is responsible for the listing of the raw material, ingredients, alcohol, nutritional declaration, expiration, life cycle, all information filled in on the digital platform.
+The digital platform is not responsible for the accuracy of the information filled in by its users.